Fano varieties with large Seshadri constants in positive characteristic: Introduction

+Here a set of Fano varieties is said to be weakly bounded if there exists a constant $M>0$ such that for any Fano variety $X$ in the set we have $\vol(-K_X)=((-K_X)^n)<M$.
+It is said to be birationally bounded if there exists a family of varieties $\pi:\cX\rightarrow B$ over a base of finite type such that any $X$ in the set is birational to $\cX_b=\pi^{-1}(b)$ for some $b\in B$.

+The proof of this theorem relies on various consequences of the Kawamata-Viehweg vanishing theorem (e.g. basepoint-free theorem, minimal model program and Koll\'ar-Shokurov connectedness), so does not extend to positive characteristic.
+On the other hand, we believe that the same statements also hold over a field of characteristic $p>0$ (possibly excluding a few small primes $p$) and indeed, using Frobenius technique, Murayama \cite[Theorem B]{takumi} recently showed that if $X$ is a smooth Fano variety (over an algebraically closed field of any characteristic) of dimension $n$ and $\epsilon(-K_X,x)\ge n+1$ for some $x\in X$ then $X\cong\bP^n$, giving a partial generalization of the first statement in the above theorem.

-For the rest of the paper, all varieties are defined over an algebraically closed field $k$ of characteristic $p>0$.
-The aim of this note is to provide an argument that generalizes all the aforementioned results to positive characteristic.
+Unless otherwise specified, all varieties in what follows are defined over an algebraically closed field $k$ of characteristic $p>0$.
+The goal of this paper is to provide an argument that generalizes parts of Theorem \ref{thm:char 0} to positive characteristic.
+Here is our first main result: